Rss Feed

 Step 4 – Editor

 I found my Editor on Guru.
-And I also asked for them for editting samples.
+And I also asked for them for editing samples.
 There are those who are reluctant to do that because there are people who just try to get free services.
-But if you explain that you just want 1 sheet editted to make a decision on who you want to edit your book, some will agree to do that for you.
-I found that it was easy for me to figure out which editor I would like to edit my book with how they editted the sample.
-I was quite satisfied with my the of The Calling Series: The Made.
+But if you explain that you just want 1 sheet edited to make a decision on who you want to edit your book, some will agree to do that for you.
+I found that it was easy for me to figure out which editor I would like to edit my book with how they edited the sample.
+I was quite satisfied with the editing of The Calling Series: The Made.
 This cost me $700.00, for a word count over 130,000.
 Big book, I know.
 My next books are much, much smaller and will cost me less to self-publish them.
 Gulp!
 I hope!

 Step 5 – Book Cover

 I found someone to do the art and after the 1st and 2nd draft, it went into coloring.
 I found my Book Cover designer on Guru as well.
 This cost me $400.00, and she was worth EVERY SINGLE PENNY.
 I am so, so satisfied with my book cover.
-And you Cover, if you’re a book reader like me, means a lot.
+And your Cover, if you’re a book reader like me, means a lot.
 I ALWAYS pick up a book by it’s cover.

 Step 6 – Blogging and Website